 The Benefits of Proactively Planning Your Volunteer Roles

-Launching your planning right now will do several other things for you, too …
+Launching your planning ahead of time will help with several other things, too …

-- You’ll get a quick sense of whether or not it’s doable with your current model or staffing (and whether or not it’s time to set limits or advocate for greater support)
+- Get a quick sense of whether or not it’s doable with your current model or staffing (and whether or not it’s time to set limits or advocate for greater support)

-- You’ll have better intel on when you need to focus on your recruitment campaigns (and not other things) in the coming year
+- Have better intel on when you need to focus on your recruitment campaigns (and not other things) in the coming year

-- You’ll have a clearer picture of the kinds of people you’ll want to cultivate for volunteer opportunities and can set a plan to build connections with them
+- Gain a clearer picture of the kinds of people you’ll want to cultivate for volunteer opportunities and can set a plan to build connections with them

-- You’ll be able to plan the kinds of trainings you’ll need to offer to effectively onboard, prepare, and support volunteers as they serve
+- Be able to plan the kinds of trainings you’ll need to offer to effectively onboard, prepare, and support volunteers as they serve

 - You can think through whether you want to enlist volunteer leaders in helping you prepare their peers for success

-- You’ll have the time to think about where you might expand volunteer roles in new and innovative areas
+- Have the time to think about where you might expand volunteer roles in new and innovative areas

 - Conversely, you can plan ahead to phase out roles that are no longer needed or aren’t working well for volunteers

-- You’ll get your co-workers thinking proactively, versus reactively, about their needs and reduce the number of “surprise requests” for volunteers
+- Get your co-workers thinking proactively, versus reactively, about their needs and reduce the number of “surprise requests” for volunteers

-- You’ll have a cohesive plan to present to your leadership and board to make a more compelling request for the budget you needed to reach your goals
+- Have a cohesive plan to present to your leadership and board to make a more compelling request for the budget you needed to reach your goals